 Charles also wanted the film to feature his favourite animals such as an owl and a red squirrel.
 Photograph: BBC

-Davis added, “We chose animals that could realistically carry the letter, which ruled out some smaller species.
+Davis further elaborated on the creative balance between realism and fantasy: “We chose animals that could realistically carry the letter, which ruled out some smaller species.
 But we also had the freedom to blend fantasy with reality to create an entertaining and heartwarming narrative.”
+This approach ensured the film remained captivating, accessible, and deeply respectful of the natural world.

 Royal Reflections and Warm Wishes

-King Charles and David Attenborough’s friendship stretches back to 1958, when the young prince and Princess Anne visited the set of the BBC’s Zoo Quest.
-In his card, Charles wrote:
+The friendship between King Charles and Sir David Attenborough spans over six decades, beginning in 1958 when the then young prince and Princess Anne visited the set of the BBC’s pioneering wildlife program, Zoo Quest.
+This longstanding relationship adds a poignant layer of meaning to the tribute.
+In his handwritten card, King Charles reflects on their shared journey:

 “It is amazing to think that you and I have known one another for more than 60 years; indeed, I believe we first met in 1958, almost a decade before the age of colour television, and of course our paths have crossed many times since.